What is the ERA?

-The ERA has been introduced into every legislative session since, and in1940, the Republican party became the first major political party to include it in their election platform.
+Since that introduction, the ERA has been proposed into every Federal legislative session, and in1940, the Republican party became the first major political party to include it in their election platform.
 But it wasn’t until 1972 that Congress finally passed it (by over 90%!) and sent it to the states for ratification.
 The vote of 3/4ths of state legislatures (38) is required to make an amendment into law.

 Within the first five years, 35 state legislatures ratified.
 But by then a strong and well organized opposition took hold, and even though the 7-year deadline was extended to 10, on June 30th, 1982 — when the extension expired — the ERA fell three states short.

 So why now?